Northrop raises annual outlook as results beat on F-35 jet parts, radar demand

-Aerospace & DefenseNorthrop raises annual outlook as results beat on F-35 jet parts, radar demand

-Northrop Grumman Corp (NOC.N) raised its full-year sales and earnings outlook as the U.S. weapon maker's quarterly results topped estimates on Thursday, helped by higher demand for F-35 fighter jet parts and missile-warning radars.
+(Reuters) - Northrop Grumman Corp raised its full-year sales and earnings outlook as the U.S. weapon maker’s quarterly results topped estimates on Thursday, helped by higher demand for F-35 fighter jet parts and missile-warning radars.

 U.S. President Joe Biden has proposed a flat defense budget for 2022, despite calls from progressive Democrats to cut Pentagon spending, removing a potential hurdle to profits at defense companies, including Northrop.